 A dead tree trunk is an indispensable source of life for many animals.

 Therefore, it is particularly useful to offer coarse woody debris of a variety of different tree species in hidden spots of the garden.

 This is easy, and for a little effort, it creates a small habitat that is vital to many insects (e.g., beetles and solitary bees).

 And the bigger the pieces of wood and the more tree species you could offer, the better.

 The soil itself is also a habitat for many animals.

 Insects pupate in the interior of the earth and sometimes live there for several years before they enter the Earth’s surface as all sorts of different beetles.

-Therefore, it is important not to disturb this habitat unnecessarily.
+Therefore, it is crucial not to disturb this habitat unnecessarily.